 When it comes to eclectic, interesting filmmakers like Ben Wheatley, it’s always fascinating to hear what shaped their tastes, and in turn, their craft.
-Naturally this made the British filmmaker the perfect fit for our ‘My Favourite Movies’ feature, as we caught up with the talented director out in China at the Macau Film Festival, to speak about the films he holds dearest to his heart.
+Naturally this made the British filmmaker the perfect fit for our ‘My Favourite Movies’ feature (here you can find the other guests) to speak about the films he holds dearest to his heart.

 What’s the first film you ever fell in love with?

-The Spy Who Loved Me.
-Because it was the first Bond film I ever saw in the cinema.
+The Spy Who Loved Me with Roger Moore.
+Because it was the first James Bond film I ever saw in the cinema, in 1977.

 (Listen to it here.
 It’s absolutely brilliant.)

 I dunno, I don’t prescribe to the idea of good/bad films, do you know what I mean?
 I don’t believe in that.
 I don’t have something I am guilty of watching, I watch all sorts of stuff.
 So that’s a difficult one to answer.

 What’s the one scene that always makes you cry?

 Erm… I dunno.
 I don’t have one that always makes me cry.
 I mean I cry at anything, I’m not trying to hide from that, you know, I’ve cried at the adverts before the film has started.